AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-use-pig-curl.md

     * **execute**: The Pig Latin statements to execute
     * **statusdir**: The directory that the status for this job will be written to

-    > [AZURE.NOTE]
+    > [!NOTE]
     > Notice that the spaces in Pig Latin statements are replaced by the `+` character when used with Curl.

     This command should return a job ID that can be used to check the status of the job, for example:

+    ```
     {"id":"job_1415651640909_0026"}
+    ```

 3. To check the status of the job, use the following command.
 Replace **JOBID** with the value returned in the previous step.
 For example, if the return value was `{"id":"job_1415651640909_0026"}`, then **JOBID** would be `job_1415651640909_0026`.

+    ```
     curl -G -u USERNAME:PASSWORD -d user.name=USERNAME https://CLUSTERNAME.azurehdinsight.cn/templeton/v1/jobs/JOBID | jq .status.state
+    ```

     If the job has finished, the state will be **SUCCEEDED**.

-    > [AZURE.NOTE]
+    > [!NOTE]
     > This Curl request returns a JavaScript Object Notation (JSON) document with information about the job, and jq is used to retrieve only the state value.

 ## <a id="results"></a>View results

 When the state of the job has changed to **SUCCEEDED**, you can retrieve the results of the job from the default storage used by the cluster.
 The `statusdir` parameter passed with the query contains the location of the output file; in this case, **/example/pigcurl**.

 The backing store for HDInsight can be either Azure Storage, and there are a variety of ways to get at the data depending on which one you use.
-For more information on how to work with Azure Storage, see the [HDFS and Blob storage](/documentation/articles/hdinsight-hadoop-linux-information/##hdfs-blob-storage-and-data-lake-store) section of the HDInsight on Linux document.
+For more information on how to work with Azure Storage, see the [HDFS and Blob storage](./hdinsight-hadoop-linux-information.md##hdfs-blob-storage-and-data-lake-store) section of the HDInsight on Linux document.

 ## <a id="summary"></a>Summary